scala-austin/scala-austin-meetups/meetings/130821/scala_at_rackspace.md

 ---------------------------------

 - Scala is relatively new to Rackspace
-- we automate/integrate legacy systems in our DCs
+- we automate new and pre-existing systems in our DCs
+- our domain is complex
+    - our DCs have a high degree of variance
+    - diverse portfolio of services
-- our domain + legacy application ⇒ complexity
+- our domain + legacy ⇒ even more complexity
-- correctness problems surface more than performance problems
+- our correctness problems carry more risk than our performance problems

 why Scala for the team, at first